- 1 Is Audacity really free? Why?

 One reason Audacity is free is so that it will be more popular and useful.
 Yet another reason is to encourage collaboration.
 Because of Audacity's free license, dozens of people around the world have contributed code, bug fixes, documentation, and graphics.

 Audacity is always completely free and open source when downloaded from us.
-It is developed by a not-for-profit volunteer group, and the source code is available for anyone to study or use.
+The source code is available for anyone to study or use.

-Also, SmartScreen filter in recent versions of Internet Explorer (IE) may complain that Audacity is not "commonly downloaded" and ask you to confirm the download.
+Also, SmartScreen filter in recent versions of Internet Explorer (IE) or Microsoft Edge may complain that Audacity is not "commonly downloaded" or say that "Windows has protected your PC" and ask you to confirm the download.
 This warning is normal and will only occur (if at all) with a new Audacity release or download.
 The warning occurs because (in addition to checking a list of known malware), IE checks a Microsoft database of files that are "well known and downloaded by many Internet Explorer users".
-For more help, please see the SmartScreen FAQ.
+For more help, please see this SmartScreen FAQ.

 May I distribute copies of Audacity?

-You can redistribute Audacity under the GNU General Public License, which gives you permission to modify, copy or sell the program as long as you keep the same license and make the source code available.
+You can redistribute Audacity under the GNU General Public License, which gives you permission to modify, copy or sell the application as long as you keep the same license and make the source code available.
 We ask vendors to give proper credit to Audacity, to add some value to their product (for example by including video tutorials or openly licensed sound samples), and to offer customers technical support.
-See Advice for Vendors for details.

 Someone is selling Audacity on eBay.
 Is this legal?

-It is legal to sell Audacity, as long as the vendor makes the program and source code available under the GNU General Public License (GPL).
-If the vendor modifies Audacity, our trademark requires that they call the program something other than Audacity.
+It is legal to sell Audacity, as long as the vendor makes the application and source code available under the GNU General Public License (GPL).
+If the vendor modifies Audacity, our trademark requires that they call the application something other than Audacity.
 See our License page for details.

 A search result misled me into paying for an Audacity download.
 What can I do?